utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 <img alt="Turn on the Private API Network approval process" src="https://assets.postman.com/postman-docs/v10/private-api-network-approval-process-v10.jpg"/>

-Once you have turned on the approval process, any user with the Editor role for an element can [request to add it to the Private API Network](#editor-requesting-to-add-an-element).
+Once you have turned on the approval process, any team member with the Editor role for an element can [request to add it to the Private API Network](#editor-requesting-to-add-an-element).

 ### Editor: Requesting to add an element